For COVID testing, several other locations in the community offer this service, including in Jackson County and

 How to get care

 COVID-19 symptoms that may occur 2-14 days after exposure to the virus include coughing and shortness of breath, or at least two of the following: fever, chills, repeated shaking with chills, muscle or body aches, headache, runny nose, nausea, diarrhea, sore throat, or new loss of taste or smell.

 - For emergencies, call 911.
 Emergency warning signs include trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face.

-- For urgent care, start a video visit on your mobile device with the MyChart app.
+- For mild symptoms, contact your provider, visit an Urgent Care Clinic or request a Video Visit on your mobile device with the MyChart app.

 Start a Video Visit